 The results from the fixed effects models are presented in Table 1.
-First, Model 1 includes the individual changes in occupational status showing that compared to previously being in an intermediate status occupation (reference category), moving to a low status occupation (β = -0.1842, p<0.001) and leaving the labor market (β = -0.12232, p<0.01) decreases support for market justice preferences.
+First, Model 1 includes the individual changes in occupational status showing that compared to previously being in an intermediate status occupation (reference category), moving to a low status occupation (β = -0.184, p<0.001) and leaving the labor market (β = -0.122, p<0.01) decreases support for market justice preferences.
 In contrast, moving up to a high status occupation compared to previously being in an intermediate status occupation decreased support for market justice (β = -0.187, p<0.001).
-Second, Model 2 includes other network characteristics of size and average network status, showing a non-significant association with market justice preferences.
-These results align with the theoretical assumptions and empirical findings on the role of upward intragenerational mobility onin market legitimacy (Ares, 2020; Langsæther et al., 2022).
+Second, Model 2 includes other network characteristics of size and average network status, showing a non-significant negative association with market justice preferences.
+These results echo the theoretical assumptions and empirical findings on the role of intragenerational mobility in market-inequality legitimacy (Ares, 2020; Langsæther et al., 2022).
 This is the case of experiencing downward changes from intermediate to disadvantaged positions.
-At the same time, an intermediate to a high status occupation is linked to a decrease in support for commodified welfare services.
+However, what is shown suggests that moving from an intermediate to a high status occupation is linked to a decrease in support for commodified welfare services.

 In Model 3, I introduce network diversity to account for how changes in the socioeconomic diversity of acquaintance networks affect market justice preferences.
 The results indicate that a one standard deviation increase in diversity drives a decrease of -0.067 in the market justice scale (β = -0.067, p<0.001).
 In the following estimation presented in Model 4, the relationship between network diversity and market justice preferences remains relatively unaffected, even when controlled for changes in occupational status, network average ISEI, and network size.
 Additionally, I included a quadratic term to consider a non-linear relationship between changes in network diversity with market justice preferences.
 However, the coefficient shows a negative but non-significant nonlinear effect of network diversity (β = -0.019, p>0.05).